BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Blocking Software Doesn't Help**

+My two biggest distractions are Bluesky and YouTube.
+So I tried using blocking software to limit my access to them and thus free up time to do other things.
+The theory was that I'd use them less and so give my attention to other and more worthy matters.

+So how did it go?
+Well the first problem is sort of obvious.
+There isn't any really effective way of blocking these distractions.
+In extremis you can simply disable the blocking software.
+But even without that it turned out that I could switch to my phone if I was on my laptop.
+The phone had some blocking software too, but that was really easy to switch off.
+It literally offered the option of turning it off.

+And in any case, both Bluesky and YouTube do have their uses.
+YouTube in particular has some very educational content.

+So in the end, after an ignomious 3 months of constantly undermining myself I gave up.
+But it wasn't a complete waste of time.
+Having to make a conscious effort to use them did give me time to think through what I was doing with my time.
+And I have managed to build some positive habits for how I use my time.
+For example, writing instead of reading and watching - as I am doing right now - turns out to be a good way of keeping out of the rabbit hole.
+Making a positive choice to do something is better.

 #### **Signal to Noise Ratio**

 I suffered a tactical defeat in my war against distraction the other day and found myself watching YouTube shorts.
 They are pretty much cocaine to my attention span - what harm can one more minute do?
 But there was an interesting one that resonated.
 It was a guy who had worked with high performers, and he was explaining a concept that he had picked up from Steve Jobs.